Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 Start the game > host a lobby > quit the lobby > check out the EverythingCanDieAlt menu or the .cfg files<br>
 If you add more enemies to your modpack you will need to host a game once more to generate their configs
 <br>
-- In the configuration UI you can make enemies killable, configure their health and despawn behaviour, or disable my mod for the specific enemy
+- In the configuration UI you can make enemies killable, configure their health, configure their despawn behaviour, or disable my mod for the specific enemy
 - You can enable preview images for a few selected enemies (may spoiler you!)

 ![](https://i.imgur.com/9ZzjvOu.png)